A Closer Look At The Brisbane International 2024 Prize Money On Offer

 How much prize money is on offer at the Brisbane International 2024?

-According to multiple sources, the total prize money pool at the Brisbane International 2024 for the men’s events stands at USD 661,585 (around THB 22 million).
+According to multiple sources, the total prize money pool at the Brisbane International 2024 for the men’s events stands at USD 661,585 (around HKD 5 million).
 The amount has seen a 25.3 per cent increase from its previous edition.

-On the other hand, the prize money pool for the women’s events stands at a little over USD 1.7 million (nearly THB 58 million), a 19 per cent increase from the previous edition of the tournament.
+On the other hand, the prize money pool for the women’s events stands at a little over USD 1.7 million (nearly HKD 13 million), a 19 per cent increase from the previous edition of the tournament.

 From this prize money pot, the winner of the men’s singles event will take home USD 95,340, while the runner-up will receive USD 55,665.
 The two semi-finalists will each be rewarded with USD 32,800, while the players who bow out from the quarter-finals will get USD 18,700 each.